 Ah, spring!
-With the snow melted away, the sun high in the sky, and birds chattering overhead, there’s nothing better than dropping the top on your classic roadster and going for a spin down a tree-lined lane, or opening her up to zip down an empty country road.
-Of course, you’re also going to want to make sure your beauty is looking her best for the spring car shows, especially after a winter wrapped in tarps in a cold garage, so here are nine things you should do before you drive further than around the block, all of which will make sure that your insurance quotes and car looks and sounds like the classic vehicle it is and help to get a lower insurance rate:
+With the snow melted away, the sun high in the sky, and birds chattering overhead, there's nothing better than dropping the top on your classic roadster and going for a spin down a tree-lined lane, or opening her up to zip down an empty country road.
+Of course, you're also going to want to make sure your beauty is looking her best for the spring car shows, especially after a winter wrapped in tarps in a cold garage, so here are nine things you should do before you drive further than around the block:

 1.)
 Flush the fuel.
 It may seem wasteful since we recommended putting a full tank of gas and anti-freeze in the tank before you overwintered your car, but it's really important to flush the fuel lines and drain the gas tank, so you can start with fresh fuel that hasn't been sitting and stagnating for six months.
 Be sure to check the carburetor float bowls as well, and always make sure to follow your city's rules for disposing of motor fuel.

 2.)
 Can the coolant.
 Just like the fuel system, you'll want to drain the coolant and flush that system as well.
 Many modern coolants include corrosion inhibitors that have spent the winter slowly eating away any rust inside the cooling system, and if you don't flush the lines, you could cause a blockage down the road.
 When you replace the coolant, you can use a 50/50 blend of water and anti-freeze.

 3.)
 Change the Oil.
 There's a very good chance that the oil in your car has been contaminated by water or rust-causing acids.
 Drain and replace the oil with a fresh batch, and don't forget to change the filter, as well.